Manage Employment in Philippines Without the Hassle

 3. Business Registration Process

-Obtain permits such as the Barangay Clearance, Mayor’s Permit, and BIR Registration.
+• Obtain necessary permits such as the Barangay Clearance, Mayor’s Permit, and BIR Registration.

 4. Taxation and Compliance